-The Department of Physical Therapy will participate in the Physical Therapist Centralized Application Service, known as PTCAS, beginning in July 2011.
+The Department of Physical Therapy participates in the Physical Therapist Centralized Application Service, known as PTCAS.
 Applicants applying to the entry-level professional physical therapist program will apply online using the PTCAS application.
 The DPT program is participating in the "early decision" option under PTCAS.
 To learn more about the PTCAS application process including information about the "early decision" option, please visit the PTCAS web site at www.ptcas.org.
 Completed applications will be reviewed and early interviews and admissions will be granted to qualifying applicants.

-The application submission period begins in July when PTCAS opens the application portal..
+The application submission period begins in July when PTCAS opens the application portal.

-The deadline for applications is October 15.
+The deadline for applications is October 1.